ariebovenberg/whenever/docs/overview.rst

 Adding and subtracting time
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can add or subtract various units of time from a :class:`~whenever.DateTime` instance.
+You can add or subtract various units of time from a datetime instance.

 >>> d = ZonedDateTime(2023, 12, 28, 11, 30, tz="Europe/Amsterdam")
 >>> d.add(hours=5, minutes=30)